 $55 for two evening meals and a t-shirt.
 No other meals and no volunteers solicited, so I'm looking forward to seeing how it's organized.

 There is a lot of blue sky peeking out between the clouds so we're hoping for a dryer tomorrow.

 Leaving our home-away-from-home in the trees in Seneca, SC.

-Compare this with my picture of the same place just two months earlier.
+Compare this with my picture of the same place two months ago.
 It was fun both times!